Pit Bull Owner Convicted in Mauling Deaths of Two Men

 UPDATE 03/08/18: A man will spend 15 years in prison after this pack of pit bulls killed two grown men in 2014.
 Eric Hodges, 35 of Lamar, was found guilty on two counts of manslaughter in February for the deaths of Derrick Sanders, 45, and David Glass Sr., 50.
 Sanders was found dead in a ditch off Highway 7 with grisly injuries on July 4.
 Glass was also found in a ditch with mauling injuries in September.
 He was airlifted to Regional One Medical Center in Memphis where he died.

-The Benton County Sheriff's Office initially believed Sanders' mauling death was a homicide.
+The Benton County Sheriff's Office initially believed Sanders' dog mauling death was a homicide.
 When Glass was discovered under similar conditions a month later, they connected the two deaths to Hodges pit bulls that he turned loose to roam at night.
 Thursday morning in Ashland, a judge handed down a 20-year sentence with five years suspended on each count and ordered Hodges to serve the sentences concurrently.
-Eric Hodges will spend 15 years in a Mississippi prison.
+Eric Hodges will spend 15 years in a state prison.

 02/22/18: Double Pit Bull Homicide